 It would appear the Obama White House has learned little from the fight for human and democratic rights roiling the

 Slow to the party to be on the right side of history, Obama & Co. gradually played catch-up and supported the peaceful and reasonable calls from people denied the sorts of liberties we take for granted every single day.

 And then came the question of the rights of the Palestinians.

-Highly inconvenient for the US, those pesky Palestinians.
+Highly inconvenient for the

 While fourteen of the fifteen member United Nations Security Council voted in favour of a draft resolution condemning as illegal all Israeli building of settlements in occupied Palestinian lands and calling for all settlement building to stop immediately, America alone spurned the Palestinians.

 The Americans had warned – or threatened if you believe the rhetoric of the Palestinian Authority – that the PA should not call on the UNSC for such support because the only way to sort out the issue is through negotiated talks.

 Appealing to the UNSC was considered “unhelpful” from an American point of view.